cjhubgit/git-hub-actions-demo/README.md

 Respository containing all examples and notes for the GUTHub Actions course.
+This has has been edited.